arkhn/pyrog/client/README.md

 - REACT_APP_HTTP_BACKEND_URL: url to the pyrog server to use.
 It can be local or you can use something like `https://staging.arkhn.com/pyrog-api`
 - REACT_APP_RIVER_URL: url to river api.
 It can be local or you can use something like `https://staging.arkhn.com/river`
 - REACT_APP_PAGAI_URL: url to pagai api.
 It can be local or you can use something like `https://staging.arkhn.com/pagai`
-- REACT_APP_CLEANING_SCRIPTS_URL: url to the cleaning script api.
-It can be local or you can use something like `https://staging.arkhn.com/scripts`
 - REACT_APP_FHIR_API_URL: url to fhir api.
 It can be local or you can use something like `https://staging.arkhn.com/api`
 - REACT_APP_CLIENT_ID: the id of the client known by hydra (oauth provider)
 - REACT_APP_CLIENT_SECRET: the secret of the client known by hydra (oauth provider)